Lab-Topology-Builder/LTB-K8s-Backend/docs/architecture/k8s-ltb-architecture.md

 The operator is responsible for the following tasks:

-- Deploying/destroying the containers and vms
+- Deploy and destroy the containers and vms
 - Check validity of LTB resources (node types, lab templates, lab instances)
-- Enables you to access the deployed containers and vms via different protocols
+- Enable the user to access the deployed containers and vms via different protocols
-- Providing remote access to the lab node console via a web terminal
+- Provide remote access to the lab node console via a web terminal
-- Managing reservations (create, delete, etc.)
+- Manage reservations (create, delete, etc.)
-- Providing remote Wireshark capture capabilities
+- Provide remote Wireshark capture capabilities

 The operator is implemented according to the [Kubernetes operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
 It has multiple controllers that are responsible for managing a particular custom resource like lab template.